rfant/FIPS-Lab-Health-Indicators/README.md

 		from "https://csrc.nist.gov/Projects/cryptographic-module-validation-program/modules-in-process/Modules-In-Process-List"
-		3) Note: to improve download speed, the external VPN is disabled during the CMVP pull, but must be enabled during the CST SVN pull. cmvp_web site_pull/
+		3) Note: to improve download speed, the external VPN is disabled during the CMVP pull, but must be enabled during the CST SVN pull.

+	cmvp_web site_pull/
-		1) folder containing the most recent pull from the CMVP MIP website. curret_MIP_Indicator_sql.h
+		1) folder containing the most recent pull from the CMVP MIP website.

+	curret_MIP_Indicator_sql.h
 		1) include file used by the parser executable.
-This file contains most of the sql commands used by the parser to update, merge duplicate, check errors, etc. current_MIP_indicator
+This file contains most of the sql commands used by the parser to update, merge duplicate, check errors, etc.

+	current_MIP_indicator
-		1) executable that parsers the html files and updates the "current" MIPS sql table. current_mip_to_sql.cpp
+		1) executable that parsers the html files and updates the "current" MIPS sql table.

+	current_mip_to_sql.cpp
 		1) source code for the "current data" parser

 	MIP_Indicator_sql.h
 		1) include file used by the parser executable for historic files.
 This file contains most of the sql commands used by the parser to update, merge duplicate, check errors, etc.

 	go
 		1) shell script which invokes both parsers (current / historic).
 This script is invoked by the cron job.

 	Makefile
-		1) used for compiling both parsers (current/historic). utils.h
+		1) used for compiling both parsers (current/historic).

+	utils.h
 		1) contains file utilities used by both parsers (current/historic)

 =========================
-ubuntu postgresql connection string connected to database "postgres" as user "postgres" via socket in "/var/run/postgresql" at port "5432".

 ================================================================================================================
 Actual Indicators
 The indicators are written in PHP using the ChartDirector library.
 Intel has a license for this alreday, but the "free version" banner still appears